 Role models and mentors are so important in the business world that Virgin’s Richard Branson refers to them as “an invaluable asset in business.”
 According to a survey conducted by Inc, forty-eight percent of female business founders say that a lack of mentors or advisers holds them back.

-Without these crucial inspirational figures, women in the business world may be more likely to give up in challenging situations, or make mistakes which keep them from being able to push back against the status quo.
+Without these crucial inspirational figures, women in the business world may be more likely to give up in challenging situations, or make mistakes that keep them from being able to push back against the status quo.

 What can businesses do?
 Many companies have incorporated active mentorship programs within their companies.
-While these programs are important for all employees, businesses should make an extra effort to involve women and people of color in mentorship effort.
+While these programs are important for all employees, businesses should make an extra effort to involve women and people of color in the mentorship effort.